-It’s almost a new year!
-If your business is considering a fresh website in 2019, there are big decisions ahead of you.
+If your business is considering a fresh website this year, there are big decisions ahead of you.
 We’ve put together a to-do list to help you prepare for a website redesign.

 A new website can do great things for your business, from improving your reputation to driving more leads and sales.
 Maybe your current website is too slow, or the content feels like a first school computer science project.
 Maybe you’re kicking off a total rebrand, and everything needs to change.